Patellofemoral Pain Syndrome

 In order to prevent a recurrence, your foot and hip control should be assessed by your physiotherapist.
 In some instances, you may require a foot orthotic (shoe insert) or you may be a candidate for the Active Foot Posture Stabilisation program.

 Other patients may require a hip stabilisation program.
 Your physiotherapist will happily discuss what you require.

 Kneecap pain commonly occurs from poor habits, whether they be an abnormal gait, jumping, landing, running or squatting technique.
 In order to prevent a recurrence, your walking pattern, jumping and landing technique, running style or squatting method should all be assessed and corrected as required.

 Your physiotherapist will happily discuss what you specifically require.

 Phase 7: Restore High Speed, Power, Proprioception and Agility

 Most kneecap pain sufferers need to return to high speed or repetition activities, which place enormous forces on your knee.
-Your physiotherapist will guide you in your return to sport planning.
+Your physiotherapist will guide you on your return to sports planning.